frederic-perez/AmE-dictionary/dictionary.md

 __the 11th hour__
 __the Chinese__ _This article was translated from the Chinese._
 __the day's full of spiders__
+__the real McCoy__ _idiom_ "The real McCoy" is an idiom and metaphor used in much of the English-speaking world to mean "the real thing" or "the genuine article", e.g. "he's the real McCoy".
 __the skinny__ Confidential information on a particular person or topic. _Net managers who want the skinny on the latest in computer security._
 __the sky is the limit__
 __thecracy__